 Approximately 90 percent of our recent graduates have found employment in the field of landscape architecture within six months of graduating.
-A recent comprehensive survey of all of our MLA alumni since the first graduating class of 2008 — with over 130 respondents from a total graduate alumni pool of 164 graduates — indicates that over 80 percent of our alumni currently work in the profession of landscape architecture.
+A 2021-22 comprehensive survey of all of our MLA alumni since the first graduating class of 2008 — with over 130 respondents from a total graduate alumni pool of 164 graduates — indicates that over 80 percent of our alumni currently work in the profession of landscape architecture.
 Approximately 60 percent of our alumni work in the private sector, 30 percent work in the public sector, and 5 percent are in academia.

-At the City College of New York, per CUNY regulations, full-time faculty members of the Spitzer School of Architecture must hold either a professional license or a PhD in their field of expertise as a minimum requirement for employment.
+At the City College of New York, per CUNY regulations, full-time faculty members of the Spitzer School of Architecture must hold either a professional license or a PhD in their field of expertise as a minimum requirement for appointment.

 During the 2022–2023 academic year, the Master of Landscape Architecture program has 15 faculty members teaching as full-time or part-time members of the Master of Landscape Architecture program faculty.
 All three of our full-time, tenured/tenure-track MLA program faculty members hold accredited professional degrees in landscape architecture; two of these three hold professional licenses in landscape architecture; one of these also holds a professional license in architecture; and one holds a PhD in constructed environments.
 Of our twelve part-time MLA Program faculty members, six hold professional licenses in landscape architecture, two are currently pursing licensure, and four hold PhDs or are PhD candidates in their respective disciplines, including landscape architecture, social sciences, and civil engineering.